ivmartel/dwv/resources/doc/tutorials/user-stories.md

 The user can listen to `loaderror` events.
 The event is fired when the load encountered an error.

 #### DWV-URS-IO-053 DICOM load abort event
 The user can listen to `loadabort` events.
-The event is fired when when a load has been aborted.
+The event is fired when a load has been aborted.

 #### DWV-URS-IO-054 DICOM load item event
 The user can listen to `loaditem` events.
 The event is fired when a DICOM file has been successfully loaded.